Support Her

 Whether you are training to become a mechanic, studying engineering, apprenticing in construction, or coding your way into tech, we are here for you.

 If you are based outside the U.S., we still want to hear from you.
-Please email us and tell us which country you are from and share your situation, your story matters, and it helps us build future support where it is needed most.
+Please email us to let us know which country you are from and share your situation.
+Your story matters, and it helps us build future support where it is needed most.

 If you say you are a girl or young woman in a male-dominated field, that is enough for us.
-If you are struggling to pay your bills, stay in school, or keep your job, we want to help so you can keep going.
+If you are struggling to pay your bills, stay in school, or keep your job, we want to help you continue.

 You do not have to figure it all out alone.
-Asking for help is not weakness, it is survival.
-It is strength.
+Asking for help is not a weakness; it is a sign of survival.
+It is a strength.
 And it is completely normal.
 We have been where you are.
 We built this so you would not have to carry it all by yourself.
 You just need to take one step.

 What We Cover